rwilcox/my-learnings-docs/learning_kotlin.md

 [CoroutineTestDispatcher lets you pause and resume the dispatcher](https://medium.com/androiddevelopers/testing-two-consecutive-livedata-emissions-in-coroutines-5680b693cbf8)

-## using Coroutines with nensense from the rest of the Java ecosystem
+## using Coroutines with nonsense from the rest of the Java ecosystem

 Coroutines provides integrations for a bunch of Reactive stuff, Java stuff Play, etc etc: